grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 ## Guidelines

+### Unversioned projects:

-For unversioned projects, to allow content to be easily moved, include an `aliases` entry that refers to the initial published website directory.
+Include an `aliases` entry that refers to the initial published website directory.
+Adding an `aliases` entry makes it easier to move content around.
 Hugo doesn't create a redirect `.html` file when the directory is already populated with content.

 > **Note:** The published directory is dependent on which `content` subdirectory documentation is synced to in the website repository.
 > For example, documentation synced to a the `content/docs` directory requires the `/docs` prefix.

+### Versioned projects:

-For versioned projects, do not include an `aliases` entry that refers to the initial published website directory as the version in the URL path can cause undesirable redirects.
-For example, a redirect from latest content to an old version.
+Do not include an `aliases` entry that refers to the initial published website directory.
+The version in the URL path can cause undesirable redirects, such as a redirect from latest content to an old version.